Wistman's Wood Walk

 Wistman's Wood lies about a mile north of the Two Bridges Hotel, covers some 3 hectares, and is owned by the Duchy of Cornwall.
 The wood is famous for its twisted and weathered dwarf trees, covered in mosses and lichens.
 The trees are mainly oak, but you'll also find mountain ash, hollies, and ground plants such as bilberry and woodrush, plus mosses, ferns and grasses.

-The full circular walk, taking in Wistman’s Wood and Crockern Tor, is approximately 4 miles, and you should allow a good 90 minutes or so depending on your walking pace!
+The circular walk, taking in Wistman’s Wood and Crockern Tor, is approximately 5 miles, and you should allow a good 2 hours or so depending on your walking pace.

 To start the walk, cross the main road directly to the side of the hotel, through a small car park and gate (take care crossing the road, due to the blind bend.)

 Remember that the weather can change very quickly on Dartmoor, so you should wear plenty of layers and stout shoes or walking boots.
 Make sure that you allow plenty of time to complete your walk before it gets dark!